Update

 For emergency services in Côte d’Ivoire, dial the numbers below.

-For emergency medical transport services in Côte d’Ivoire, ambulances are available free of charge in the public system, while private ambulance services are available for a fee.
+For emergency medical transport in Côte d’Ivoire, public ambulances are free.
+Private ones charge a fee.
 Ambulances may be contacted at the numbers below:

 • Public system: SAMU “Service d’aide Medicale Urgente”: +225 27-22-44-94-09, +225-27-22-44-34-45, or +225-27-22-44-53-53 (on Facebook)